jmmack/16S/table_formats.md

 - Date of collection
 - Qubit value after PCR amplification _(this is ESPECIALLY IMPORANT to evaluate negative controls)_

 You want to be able to examine and (hopefully) rule out any technical variation in the structure of your data.
-It's therefore VERY important to include as much information about your samples as possible, even if you think it may not have an impact (becasue it might!)
+It's therefore VERY important to include as much information about your samples as possible, even if you think it may not have an impact (becasue it might!).
+We OFTEN see bias due to L-barcode, low quibit/amplification, date of extraction....

 ---------
 ###### Footnotes